Criminological Psychology

 Why study at Buckinghamshire New University?

 You can choose to complete the course full-time over one year, or part-time over two.
-We’ve designed this course specifically to fit in easily with your current work commitments.
+We’ve designed this course to fit in easily with your current work commitments.

 We pride ourselves on teaching practical skills wherever and whenever we can, meaning you will always leave us feeling confident and prepared for the future.
-This hands-on approach will give you a sense of what it’s really like to work in the world of forensic psychology.
+This will give you a sense of what it’s really like to work in the world of forensic psychology.

 What facilities can I use?